Irregular Subjunctive Verbs in French: 3 Useful Ways to Learn Irregular Forms (Plus Conjugations)

 Fortunately, this group includes some of the most commonly used verbs in the French language—être (to be) and avoir (to have)—so you may learn them naturally simply through exposure.

-Feeling sunnier?
-We hope so!
-Get out there and get conjugating with the French irregular subjunctive!
+Now that you’ve learned these three tricks, get out there and get conjugating with the French irregular subjunctive!